Can AI write a good award entry? Should you use AI to write your award entry?

 Surely it’s irrelevant whether an awards organiser cares about submissions being AI generated or not?
 The organisers aren’t (or shouldn’t be) the judges, after all: but they are the gatekeepers and rule-setters.

-31.3% of awards organisers surveyed already filter out AI-generated award entries
+31.3% of awards organisers surveyed in 2024 already filtered out AI-generated award entries

-To conclude this point: yes, you could get AI to generate your award entry, which would be quick, easy and cheap; but there is a risk of having to resubmit or be disqualified.
-You would essentially need to comb over the entire AI-generated draft to ensure it is correct, reflects your voice and perception of the truth, AND doesn’t contain so much as a sniff of AI.
-You might as well write it from scratch, or dictate it to a skilled writer.
+To conclude this point: you could get AI to generate your award entry, which would be quick, easy and cheap; but there is a very high chance that one of your judges will consciously spend less time reading your entry, and subsequently mark it down.
+There is also a significant risk of having to resubmit if your content doesn’t pass an AI detection process.
+You would essentially need to comb over the entire AI-generated draft to ensure it is accurate, reflects your voice and perception of the truth, AND doesn’t read like it is written by gen AI.
+By writing it from scratch, or using a skilled writer, such potential risk and stress is alleviated.

 Third consideration – will AI add value?

-From what I have seen, the output received by giving an award entry job to AI is not a million miles away from the output received by giving the same job to an intelligent and obedient English Degree graduate or journalist.
-OK, AI will turn it around a lot more quickly and cheaply, but within the same ballpark in terms of linguistic quality.
+From what I’ve seen, the output received by giving an award entry job to AI is not a million miles away from the output received by giving the same job to an intelligent, stringent English Degree graduate, or accomplished journalist.
+AI will turn it around in seconds for nothing, but within the same ballpark in terms of linguistic quality.

-However, having spent literally decades writing award entries and training up colleagues at Boost, I can tell you that award entry writing is far, far more than simply documenting the material provided: and no, you cannot just drop a graduate into a senior consulting job and watch them fly.
+However, having spent literally decades writing award entries and training up colleagues at Boost, I can tell you that award entry writing is far, far more than simply documenting the material provided.
+You cannot just drop a graduate into a senior consulting job and watch them fly – it takes time to learn some very specific skills and gain the right experience.

-Finding the right contacts to interview, asking the right questions, pushing back against poor answers, finding a winning angle, deciding the scope of the story, sorting the ‘wow’ from the ‘OK’ in the details, identifying the right evidence points, spotting the gaps, making tough decisions on additional research to conduct, identifying what to cull and what to keep… these are all skills that come with time and human understanding of context and nuance (aspects often cited as shortcomings of AI).
+For example, finding the right contacts to interview, asking the right questions, pushing back against poor answers, finding a winning angle, deciding the scope of the story, sorting the ‘wow’ from the ‘OK’ in the details, identifying the right evidence points, spotting the gaps, making tough decisions on additional research to conduct, identifying what to cull and what to keep… these are all refined skills that can only come with time and human understanding of context and nuance (aspects often cited as shortcomings of AI).

 Analogy time:

-If you gave poor-quality ingredients to a robot cook and said, ‘Bake a cake with this’, it would do as it was instructed, maybe even checking what type of cake you wanted or deciding upon the best type of cake to produce with the ingredients it had been given; and it would then create a technically perfect cake that would tick the boxes.
+Look at it this way.
+If you gave poor-quality or limited ingredients to a robot cook and said, ‘Bake a cake of this size and shape with these ingredients’, it would do as it was instructed, finding a recipe that could work with the limited ingredients.
+It would then create a technically perfect cake that would tick the boxes.
 BUT, would it be good to eat?
-It would most likely only be as good as the ingredients, because the robot chef can’t taste the cake or challenge the quality of the ingredients… and the same is true for award entries.
-Award entries are meant to present the facts, yes.
-However, the craft lies in filtering the boring facts from the compelling facts, deciding on an angle that will engage the reader, deciding the killer stats that might evidence outstanding outcomes, and deciding what is missing.
-Has an AI ever said: ‘You know what?
-The research part of this story is weak’?
-No.
+It would most likely only be as good as the recipe chosen and ingredients provided, because the robot chef can’t taste the cake or challenge the quality of the recipe/ingredients… and as of yet, it cannot challenge the selection of ingredients, or even be bold enough to say ‘this recipe is all I can do here, but it is a poor choice’.
+The same is true for award entries – they are indeed meant to present the facts.
+However, the real craft lies in finding the right narrative (a winning recipe), interviewing the right people, and hunting down the right data points (the ingredients).

 Next consideration – can you trust AI to be accurate?

-As already mentioned, awards judges and organisers do not trust AI.
-But should you?
-Generative AI relies on maths, source data you supply, and deep pools of other data to decide which words follow on from the previous words.
+One change year on year is an increase in the degree to which awards judges and organisers trust AI to be faithful to the truth, but generative AI still relies on maths, source data you supply, and deep pools of other data to decide which words follow on from previous words.
 Each word choice is based on probability.
 It cannot tell if it is accidentally missing the context, sharing a bias, or misinterpreting the source material.
-It often takes itself down blind alleys, and (especially if doing its own research) too often generates complete nonsense -referred to as ‘hallucinating’.
+It often takes itself down blind alleys, and (especially if doing its own research) too often generates complete nonsense – referred to as ‘hallucinating’.
+The worst example here is asking AI to research the rules and details of an awards programme – we find for this it comes up with the rules for previous years, other programmes by the same organisers, and information about similar sounding awards.

-Your award entry might be entirely accurate, but you will need to double-check every fact and stat, often having to go back to the source material to be entirely sure you have included all the facts and represented them accurately.
-In truth, you might as well do it yourself, or get a person you trust to do it for you.
+This could lead to potentially embarrassing situations when you get your entry reviewed and approved.
+For this reason, you should double-check every fact and stat, often having to go back to the source material to be entirely sure you have included all the facts and represented them accurately.
+In truth, you might as well do it yourself, or get a person or agency you trust to do it for you.

 As The University of Cambridge website so eloquently puts it: ‘Oops!
 We Automated Bullshit: ChatGPT is a bullshit generator’.
-Marc North of Durham University, at the conference I recently attended, said: ‘AI has no desire or requirement to tell the truth’.
+Marc North of Durham University reiterated this sentiment at a recent conference I attended, remarking: ‘AI has no desire or requirement to tell the truth’.

 Another consideration – can it do harm?